 The 1994 SEV established the base for taxable value calculations beginning in 1995.
-In addition to SEV, a taxable value was determined for each property.
-Taxable value is the lower of either capped value or SEV.
-Capped value increases are limited to the lesser of 5% or the rate of inflation.
-Although SEV continues to be based on market conditions, taxable value is thus in place to control property tax increases.
-Additions or losses to a property will increase or reduce the taxable value of that property.
-In the year following a property transfer, the taxable value of that property will uncap to the SEV.
-Novi's total taxable value rate of change moves larger than the SEV [e.g., 6.8% increase in 2004, SEV increased by 5.1%) largely due to the uncapping of properties from sales and the addition of new construction.
-In the coming decades, as Novi reaches build-out and ages, under current rules, yearly increases in taxable value will be closer to capped consumer price index (termed Inflation Ra'e Multiplier by the State of Michigan).
+In addition to SEV, a faxoble value was determined for each property.
+Taxable value is the lower of either capped value at SEV.
+Capped value increases are limited to the lesser of SS or the rate of inflation.
+Although SEV confinues to be based on market conditions, taxable value is thus in place to control property tax increases.
+Additions or lesses to a property will increase ar reduce the taxable value of that property.
+In the year following a property transfer the taxable value of that property will undap to the SEV.
+Novistatal taxable value rate of change moves larger than the SEV (e.g., 6.8% increase in 2004, SEV increased by S.I.S.) largely due to the undapping of properties from sales and the addition of new construction, in the carring decades, as Novi reaches build-out and ages, under current rules, yearly increases in taxable value will be closer to capped consumer price index (formed inflation Scale Multiplier by the State of Michigan).